yutee/altschool-cloud-projectexam/README.md

 The master has an ip address of ___172.16.249.138___ The slave has an ip address of ___172.16.249.139___

-I now have two Ubuntu machines (Master & Slave) provisioned by Vagrant up and running.
+I now have two Ubuntu machines (Master & Slave) up and running, provisioned by Vagrant.

 #### 2. Creating a Bash Script to automate commands to configure and deploy a LAMP stack application
-Bash scripts are used to automate tasks that run on the server.
+Bash scripts are used to automate tasks.
+At the most basic level, it is a collection of commands that can be run on the the terminal.
 In this case, the tasks and commands which will deploy the Php app will be automated using a reuseable Bash script.

 On the master node, a file will be created in...